datenstrom/yellow/README.md

 ## How to get started

 Download one file, unzip it and copy everything to your web server.
 Your website is immediately available.
 The most important things are included.
+You can add more features later.
 There are extensions with additional features, languages and themes that you can install.
 [Get started](https://datenstrom.se/yellow/help/how-to-get-started).

 ## How to get extensions